Chris Hurt

-Chris Hurt (born July 5, 1972) is an American politician who serves in the Tennessee House of Representatives.
-A Republican, he represents District 82, which contains parts of Lauderdale, Haywood, and Crockett counties.
+Chris Hurt (born July 5, 1972) is an American politician.
+A Republican, he represents District 82, which contains parts of Lauderdale, Haywood, and Crockett counties, in the Tennessee House of Representatives.

 Biography

 Chris Hurt attended Halls High School in Halls, Tennessee, and received a Bachelor of Science from Lambuth University.
 He was a teacher and the head football coach at Halls High School from 2000 to 2014.
 He is also a real estate broker.

 Hurt was first elected to the Tennessee House of Representatives in 2018.
 He serves on the Commerce Committee, Business Subcommittee, Education Committee, Higher Education Subcommittee, Transportation Committee, and Infrastructure Subcommittee.

+In 2023, Hurt supported a resolution to expel three Democratic lawmakers from the legislature for violating decorum rules.
+The expulsion was widely characterized as unprecedented.

 Political positions

 Hurt self-identifies as a conservative Republican.
 He self identifies as "100% pro-life".
 He opposes same-sex marriage, and supports gun rights.
 He opposes illegal immigration and sanctuary cities.

 In February 2022, Hurt introduced a bill, HB 254, that would designate "a person who has been issued an enhanced handgun carry permit" as a member of law enforcement.
 A similar bill, SB 2523, was introduced in the state senate by Joey Hensley.
 A Hensley spokesperson said the bill would only allow someone to carry a gun where the police can.
 The Tennessee State Lodge for the Fraternal Order of Police said that it is "adamantly opposed" to the bill.